elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ```

 !!!note
-    If you visit the `"<os_url>/app/dashboards"` page in the Opensearch GUI after deleting the index and before restoring the index, another empty index `.opensearch_dashboards` will be created.
+    If you visit the `"<os_url>/app/dashboards"` page in the OpenSearch GUI after deleting the index and before restoring the index, another empty index `.opensearch_dashboards` will be created.
 You need to delete this manually, which can be done with
     ```bash
     `curl -kL -u "${user}:${password}" -X DELETE "${os_url}/.opensearch_dashboards?pretty"`
     ```